A proliferation of space junk is blocking our view of the cosmos, research shows

 If the astronomers’ calculations are correct, it means we’ve surpassed a sky brightness threshold for unimpeded astronomical observation set decades ago by the International Astronomical Union, an association of professional astronomers who, among other things, assign names to newly discovered celestial bodies.

-“Since there are objects orbiting the Earth in all manner of orbital inclinations, really nowhere is safe from this,” said John Barentine, director of public policy of the International Dark-Sky Association and a co-author of the study, which was published in the Monthly Notices of the Royal Astronomical Society, a scientific journal.
+“Since there are objects orbiting the Earth in all manner of orbital inclinations, really nowhere is safe from this,” said John Barentine, director of public policy at the International Dark-Sky Association and a co-author of the study, which was published in the Monthly Notices of the Royal Astronomical Society, a scientific journal.

 One major area of concern is the rise of satellite mega-constellations, like SpaceX’s Starlink project, which has put more than 1,300 satellites in orbit since 2018 with plans to potentially launch tens of thousands more.
-Other companies, including Amazon and OneWeb, also have constellation plans of their own (Amazon CEO Jeff Bezos owns The Washington Post).
+Other companies, including Amazon and OneWeb, also have constellation plans of their own.
+(Amazon CEO Jeff Bezos owns The Washington Post.)

 Those figures would represent a massive increase over the current number of operational satellites in orbit, which the Union of Concerned Scientists estimates to be more than 3,300.
 The devices are used in telecommunications, navigation, weather monitoring, space science and other areas.

-In addition to satellites, the European Space Agency estimates there are tens of thousands of large pieces of space debris orbiting the earth, a number which swells into the millions when considering smaller objects down to a diameter of 1 millimeter.
+In addition to satellites, the European Space Agency estimates there are tens of thousands of large pieces of space debris orbiting the Earth, a number that swells into the millions when considering smaller objects down to a diameter of 1 millimeter.
 According to NASA, the debris has a collective mass of about 6,000 tons.

 Some of the newer satellites have left glowing streaks through telescope images and prompted enough outcry among astronomers that Starlink has taken steps to reduce their luminosity.
 But the latest versions are still too bright by “a factor of more than 2,” Barentine said, noting that there is “no clear commitment” from the other commercial satellite operators to adopt the same brightness limit as SpaceX.